mvi-health/aad-b2c-integration-htc/README.md

 In some cases, this is a link that we will supply when we redirect from TherapyView to your application.
 You'll probably also need a link like this for users who come directly to the domain (https://games.realsystem.com/ or similar).
 For testing, you'll need to supply your own page.

-You'll need to catch the click event, construct a `UserManager` instance, and use the `signinCallback` method:
+You'll need to catch the click event, construct a `UserManager` instance, and use the `signinRedirect` method:

     // Top of file
     const { UserManager, WebStorageStateStore } = require('oidc-client');